How to pass test easy

 - Don’t put too much emphasis on tests scores.
 Test scores are merely one ingredient of the final grade.
 Other components are also accounted for: homework assignments, classroom participation and overall class behavior and classroom attitude.

-- It may take time to improve test scores, but developing good study habits will deliver results over time – and also give your child an invaluable edge later in life.
+- It may take a time to improve test scores, but developing good study habits will deliver results over time – and also give your child an invaluable edge later in life.

-—Consistency, Repetition, Reinforcement: Tests will be much less stressful for your child, if you follow a consistent homework routine.
+—Consistency, Repetition, Reinforcement: Tests will be much less stressful for your child if you follow a consistent homework routine.

 - To help reinforce what your child is learning, make a point of using the vocabulary words, math formulas, and other study topics in everyday tasks.
 The more these become second-nature, the better your child will do on tests.